-China makes regular use of China Coast Guard (CCG) ships to assert and defend its maritime territorial claims, with Chinese Navy ships sometimes available over the horizon as backup forces.
-83 China has, by far, the largest coast guard of any country in the region, and is currently building many new ships for its Coast Guard.84 Many CCG ships are unarmed or lightly armed, but can be effective in asserting and defending maritime territorial claims, particularly in terms of confronting or harassing foreign vessels that are similarly lightly armed or unarmed.
-85 In March 2018, China announced that control of the CCG would be transferred from the civilian State Oceanic Administration to the Central Military Commission.
-86 In addition to being available as
+China makes regular use of China Coast Guard (CCG) ships to assert and defend its maritime territorial claims, with Chinese Navy ships sometimes available over the horizon as backup forces.85 China has, by far, the largest coast guard of any country in the region, and is currently building many new ships for its Coast Guard.86 Many CCG ships are unarmed or lightly armed, but can be effective in asserting and defending maritime territorial claims, particularly in terms of confronting or harassing foreign vessels that are similarly lightly armed or unarmed.87 In March 2018, China announced that control of the CCG would be transferred from the civilian State

-J. Valencia, "The US-China Maritime Surveillance Debate," The Diplomat, August 4, 2017.
+80 See also Tuan N. Pham, "Chinese Double Standards in the Maritime Doman," The Diplomat, August 19, 2017; Mark J. Valencia, "The US-China Maritime Surveillance Debate," The Diplomat, August 4, 2017.

-79 See Harry Kazianis, "China's Expanding Cabbage Strategy," The Diplomat, October 29, 2013; Bonnie S. Glaser and Alison Szalwinski, "Second Thomas Shoal Likely the Next Flashpoint in the South China Sea," China Brief, June 21, 2013, accessed August 9, 2013, at https://jamestown.org/program/second-thomas-shoal-likely-the-next-flashpoint-inthe-south-china-sea/; Rafael M. Alunan III, "China's Cabbage Strategy," Business World (Manila), July 8, 2013.
+81 See Harry Kazianis, "China's Expanding Cabbage Strategy," The Diplomat, October 29, 2013; Bonnie S. Glaser and Alison Szalwinski, "Second Thomas Shoal Likely the Next Flashpoint in the South China Sea," China Brief, June 21, 2013, accessed August 9, 2013, at https://jamestown.org/program/second-thomas-shoal-likely-the-next-flashpoint-in-the-south-china-sea/; Rafael M. Alunan III, "China's Cabbage Strategy," Business World (Manila), July 8, 2013.
 See also Loida Nicolas Lewis, Rodel Rodis, and Walden Bello, "China's 'Cabbage Strategy' in West PH Sea," Philippine Daily Inquirer, July 27, 2013; Huseyin Erdogan, "China Invokes 'Cabbage Tactics' in South China Sea," Anadolu Ajansi, March 25, 2015.

-80 See, for example, Alan Dupont, "China's Maritime Power Trip," The Australian, May 24, 2014.
+82 See, for example, Alan Dupont, "China's Maritime Power Trip," The Australian, May 24, 2014.

-81 Jackson Diehl, "China's 'Creeping Invasion," Washington Post, September 14, 2014.
+83 Jackson Diehl, "China's 'Creeping Invasion," Washington Post, September 14, 2014.

-82 The strategy has been called "talk and take" or "take and talk."
+84 The strategy has been called "talk and take" or "take and talk."
 See, for example, Anders Corr, "China's Take-And-Talk Strategy In The South China Sea," Forbes, March 29, 2017.
 See also Namrata Goswami, "Can China Be Taken Seriously on its 'Word' to Negotiate Disputed Territory?"
 The Diplomat, August 18, 2017.

-83 See Department of Defense, Annual Report to Congress [on] Military and Security Developments Involving the People's Republic of China 2015, pp. 3, 7, and 44, and Department of Defense, Asia-Pacific Maritime Security Strategy, undated but released August 2015, p.
+85 See Department of Defense, Annual Report to Congress [on] Military and Security Developments Involving the People's Republic of China 2015, pp. 3, 7, and 44, and Department of Defense, Asia-Pacific Maritime Security Strategy, undated but released August 2015, p.
 14.

-84 See, for example, Office of Naval Intelligence, The PLA Navy, New Capabilities and Missions for the 21st Century, 2015, pp. 44-46.
+86 See, for example, Office of Naval Intelligence, The PLA Navy, New Capabilities and Missions for the 21st Century, 2015, pp. 44-46.

-85 See, for example, Megha Rajagopalan and Greg Torode, "China's Civilian Fleet A Potent Force in Asia's Disputed Waters," Reuters.com, March 5, 2014.
+87 See, for example, Megha Rajagopalan and Greg Torode, "China's Civilian Fleet A Potent Force in Asia's Disputed Waters," Reuters.com, March 5, 2014.